friendly-besties-incorporated/all-honeypot-code/README.md

 # Please update this readme if you change the structure or add big things into folders

-## Not yet placed anywhere:
-1. Cron jobs that check up on running hpots
-2. Cron jobs that backup MITM logs

 ## running-hpot-code
 This is all code for actually running the experiment.
 This contains creating copies of containers, creating nap rules, creating MITM, killing when MITM completes, etc.